hexbatch/apple-core/v1/docs/core/attributes.md

 By default, if no permissions, attributes can be read by everyone, and only written to by the owner

+To make attributes read only or write only, make the set_requirements be an attribute that is defined to never be combined with this attribute in any set

 ### set requirements

 Conditional permissions can also be defined to allow the read and write to only occur when another attribute in the same token set is present.
 This attribute does not need to be in the same token.

+affinities and allergies also control when a token is allowed to be or not be in a set

 ### Required set attributes for read